AFGHANISTAN

 The most famous site is the Shrine of the Sacred Cloak of the Prophet Muhammad in Kandahar.
 This ornate and beautifully decorated shrine, adjacent to the local mosque, is the home of what is believed to be the cloak worn by the Islamic Prophet Muhammad — the most sacred religious relic in Afghanistan.

-Due to the cloak’s religious significance it is considered a great symbol of power.
-Rarely seen by the public, it is only shown to leaders of Afghanistan and occasionally brought out to calm the public in times of crisis or after major natural disasters.
+The cloak’s religious significance is a great symbol of power.
+It is only shown to leaders of Afghanistan and occasionally brought out to calm the public in times of crisis.
 The last time the cloak was seen in public was in 1996 when Taliban leader Mohammad Omar visited the shrine after gaining control of Kandahar.
-Being a popular military leader in the region, he was allowed into the shrine with full access to the cloak.
-A week later, during a public rally, he carried the cloak to the roof of a mosque in central Kandahar and put his wrists into the garment’s sleeves.
-Mohammad Omar sought to associate himself with the Prophet Muhammad, and as the Taliban mullahs proclaimed him “Commander of the Faithful,” it brought a sense of religious legitimacy to his, and the Taliban’s, right to rule.

 Located outside the capital city of Kabul, another famous historical site is the ancient fortress of Bala Hissar.
-The fortress was built in the 5th century AD and has been the historical focal point in many of Afghanistan’s major wars due to its strategic positioning at the end of the Kuh-e-Sherdarwaza Mountain, overlooking the southern end of Kabul.
-In the 19th century, during the Anglo-Afghan Wars fought against the invading British colonialists, the fortress suffered major damages and was rebuilt in the early 1880s.
-In 1979, during the Soviet Afghan War, it was the spot of the Bala Hissar uprising, when members of the Afghanistan Liberation Organization (opponents of Afghanistan’s pro-Russian regime) staged riots to overthrow the government.
-These attempts were suppressed and the members executed by the regime.
-Recently, in the 1990s, it was the place of many battles fought between warring factions vying for power during the Afghan Civil War and today, is currently controlled by Afghan military forces.
+The fortress was built in the 5th century CE would become historical focal point in many of Afghanistan’s major wars due to its strategic positioning at the end of the Kuh-e-Sherdarwaza Mountain, overlooking the southern end of Kabul.
+During the Anglo-Afghan Wars, the fortress suffered major damages and was rebuilt in the early 1880s.
+The Bala Hissar took place at the fortress during the Soviet Afghan War in 1979.
+Members of the Afghanistan Liberation Organization (opponents of Afghanistan’s pro-Russian regime) staged riots to overthrow the government.
+In the 1990s, it was the place of many battles fought between warring factions vying for power during the Afghan Civil War and today, is currently controlled by Afghan military forces.

 Other places of interest include the Band-e-Amir National Park, named the country’s first in 2009; the beautiful Blue Mosque (also referred to as the Shrine of Ali) of Mazar-e-Sharif; and the stunning Panjshir Mountains, located north of Kabul.

 Taliban suppression of cultural freedom also applied to sports.
 The popular national sport, Buzkashi (buz-cash-e: translated as goat-grabbing), was also restricted during Taliban rule.
-Buzkashi is similar to polo in that it is played on horseback, but the objective of the game is to move a headless goat carcass, instead of a ball, to the goal.
+Buzkashi is similar to polo in that it is played on horseback, but the objective of the game is to move a headless goat carcass to the goal.
 A single game can last for days.

 Football (U.S. soccer) and cricket are also popular sports.
-Cricket first gained popularity in the 1990s among Afghan refugees in Pakistan.
-When these refugees returned home in 2001, they brought their passion for cricket.
+Cricket gained popularity in the 1990s among Afghan refugees in Pakistan.
+When these refugees returned home in 2001, they brought their passion for cricket back to Afghanistan.
 That same year, Afghanistan’s cricket team became an affiliate member of the International Cricket Council (ICC).
-The Afghanistan cricket team has experienced international success by winning the ACC Twenty20 Cup (in 2007, 2009, 2011, and 2013) and the team was the 2010 Asian Games Silver Medalist and winners of the 2012 Asia vs. Caribbean Twenty20 Championships.
+The Afghanistan cricket team reached success by winning the ACC Twenty20 Cup (in 2007, 2009, 2011, and 2013) and the team was the 2010 Asian Games Silver Medalist and winners of the 2012 Asia vs. Caribbean Twenty20 Championships.

 The Afghanistan national football team was founded in 1922 and has been affiliated with FIFA since 1948.
 The 1948 Summer Olympics is the only time Afghanistan’s team has made an Olympic appearance.
-From 1984-2002 they did not play an international match due to the Soviet Invasion of 1979, the Afghan Civil War, and the rise of the Taliban regime, which banned the game.
+From 1984-2002, the Soviet Invasion of 1979 interrupted international matches in Afghanistan.
 In 2003, Afghanistan’s national football team embarked upon their first ever FIFA qualifying campaign which ended in two losses to Turkmenistan and an unsuccessful bid for the 2008 FIFA World Cup.
-Afghanistan’s National Football Team achieved its highest FIFA world ranking in April, 2013 climbing to 139th overall.
+Afghanistan’s National Football Team achieved its highest FIFA world ranking in April 2013 climbing to 139th overall.
+As of October 26, 2021, they are ranked 152nd in the FIFA world rankings.

-A favorite pastime of Afghan boys that was banned under the Taliban is kite flying.
+A favorite pastime of Afghan boys was kite flying before the Taliban banned it.
 Capturing this tradition in his novel The Kite Runner (2003), Khaled Hosseini writes of his life in Afghanistan during the fall of Afghanistan’s monarchy, the Soviet invasion and rise of the Taliban.
 His fondest and most tragic memories revolve around kite fighting, an event that included the entire community.
-Khalid Hosseini is one of Afghanistan’s most successful authors.
-His novel The Kite Runner was made into a widely acclaimed movie and his 2007 sequel A Thousand Splendid Suns has also seen success.
+Hosseini is one of Afghanistan’s most successful authors.

-Women have become more involved in sports since the official fall of the Taliban, but continue to face opposition from social conservative elements in society who feel such activity is un-Islamic.
-Other challenges female athletes face include a lack of financial support and experienced coaches.
-Efforts to establish women’s soccer and cycling teams have seen minimal success, though Afghan women have medaled in taekwondo.
-Kamia Yousufi is an Afghan sprinter born in 1996.
-In 2016 she participated as Afghanistan’s sole female athlete at the Rio de Janeiro Olympics.
-She finished in 22nd place in the preliminary round, setting a new national record for Afghanistan, but not advancing to round 1.
+Women became more involved in sports after the official fall of the Taliban in 2001, but continued to face opposition from social conservative elements in society who felt such activity was un-Islamic.
+Other challenges female athletes faced were lack of financial support and experienced coaches.
+Efforts to establish women’s soccer and cycling teams saw minimal success, though Afghan women have medaled in taekwondo.
+Kamia Yousufi is an Afghan sprinter who as Afghanistan’s sole female athlete at the Rio de Janeiro Olympics in 2016.
+She finished in 22nd place in the preliminary round, setting a new national record for Afghanistan.
+The new Taliban regime has banned women’s sports where their bodies might be seen, such as cricket.
+In September 2021, over 100 people associated with the Afghanistan women’s soccer team fled to Pakistan to escape potential threats from the Taliban.

 Sports Resources